sth/objectbuilder/README.md

 );
 ```

+`build()` always creates a new object and doesn't modify the input objects.

-By default, `build()` does a simple "shallow" assignment, where properties on
+By default, `build()` does a simple "shallow" assignment, where property values on
-later objects overwrite earlier objects, even if they are themselves
+later objects overwrite those on earlier objects, even if they are themselves
 objects:

 ```javascript